 Errett, N., Barnett, D., Thompson, C., et al. (2012).
 Assessment of Psychological Preparedness and Emergency Response Willingness of Local Public Health Department and Hospital Workers.
-(Abstract only.)
+(Abstract only; free registration required for access to full text.)
 International Journal of Emergency Mental Health.
 14(2):125-33.

 The authors surveyed hospital and public health workers to assess their willingness to respond to a pandemic influenza emergency scenario and a radiological 'dirty' bomb scenario.
 They found that respondents that felt psychologically prepared were more willing to respond, and self-reported willingness to respond was influenced by perceived self-efficacy and perceived family preparedness.